kertal/git-vegas/src/utils/README.md

 # Utils Documentation

-This directory contains utility modules that provide reusable functions for the GitHub Git Vegas application.
+This directory contains utility modules that provide reusable functions for the GitHub GitVegas application.
 Each module has comprehensive unit tests and is designed to be modular and maintainable.

 ## Modules Overview